Choosing the best Linux hosting for you

 Managed or unmanaged?

 If Linux is known for its good security level, that is because the community of developers is responsive to the discovery of vulnerabilities in their code.
-But you have to keep installing the corrective patches they release, or risk exposing your data to hackers.
+But you have to keep installing the corrective patches they release or risk exposing your data to hackers.

 If you are worried about keeping up, hosting companies have a solution for you: Managed Servers.
-For a fee, the hosting company will ensure that your OS stays up to date with the latest security fixes.
+For a fee, the hosting company will ensure that your OS stays up to date with the latest security features and fixes.

 VPS or dedicated servers